 - If the shrimp is frozen, make sure you dethaw them first.
 Take the shrimp (a few at a time works) and lightly dip them through the beaten egg wash.
 Then, coat them in the flour/coconut flake mixture until fully covered to make the breading.

 - In a large skillet pan, heat one tablespoon of toasted sesame oil in the pan on medium heat.
-You don't want your skillet too hot, but hot enough to sear the shrimp.
+You don't want your skillet too hot, but hot enough to sear the shrimp without the breading sticking to the pan.
 Add as many shrimp to the pan as you can fit.
-Cook for about 3 minutes or until that side is golden brown.
+Cook for about 2 minutes or until that side is golden brown.
 Flip each shrimp with a fork and repeat.

 - While the shrimp cook, make the sauce.
 Combine all ingredients into a bowl and mix well.
 Once the shrimp are crispy and cooked, turn the heat down to low and add the sauce.
 Carefully coat the shrimp.
 The sauce should immediately start to thicken as it hits the hot pan.